40 Best Louisiana Recipes From Louisiana Woman Blog

 Comforting Cajun Meatball Stew

 A satisfying Cajun-style Meatball Stew of moist, tender, meaty meatballs cooked in a dark, rich gravy surrounded by diced carrots and potatoes.
-Serve them over hot rice, and this meal will meet all of the Southern comfort food criteria.
+Serve them over hot rice, and this meal will meet all the criteria for Southern comfort food.

 Couche Couche Recipe, A Cajun Mama's Breakfast Cereal

-Many Cajun mamas feed their families with this traditional Couche Couche Recipe.
-It's a Cajun delicacy of hot cereal made of pan-fried cornmeal mush, usually served in milk or coffee milk and sweetened with cane syrup.
-These cornbread crumbles make a quick and filling meal for any time of day!
+Many Cajun mamas feed their families this hot cereal made with pan-fried cornmeal mush, called Couche Couche, usually served in milk or coffee milk and sweetened with cane syrup.
+These cornbread crumbles make a quick and filling meal any time of day.

 Fig Pepper Jelly

-This Fig Pepper Jelly is made with fresh figs, jalapeno peppers, and warm honey for a perfect blend of sweet heat.
+This Fig Pepper Jelly is made with fresh figs, jalapeño peppers, and warm honey for a perfect blend of sweet heat.
 This is not your regular fig jam.
-It's not just for stuffing in a biscuit; it can also be topped with softened cream cheese and served with crackers, as a glaze for meats, a dip for fresh fruits, or warmed up and poured over ice cream.
+It's not just for stuffing in a biscuit; it can also be topped with softened cream cheese and served with crackers, used as a glaze for meats, as a dip for fresh fruit, or warmed and poured over ice cream.

 Croquesignoles Or French Donuts

 These Cajun French donuts are my Great-Grandma George's recipe called Cronquesingnoles (pronounced, "cro-see-alls").
-With a taste of nutmeg this sweet and crunchy pastry couples well with a good cup of hot coffee.
+With a hint of nutmeg, this sweet and crunchy pastry pairs well with a good cup of hot coffee.

 Deboned Stuffed Chicken: With An Easy Tutorial